Plum Cardamon Tart

 1 = 20 gr Egg Yolk ( save the egg white)

-In a food processor (at least a 4qt size) add: flour, sugar, salt and lemon zest, pulse to mix all the dry ingredients, add cold cubed butter (1/2 cubes), pulse until the dough resemble coarse sand.
+In a food processor (at least a 4qt size) add: flour, sugar, salt and lemon zest.
+Pulse to mix all the dry ingredients.
+Then add cold cubed butter (1/2 cubes), and pulse until the dough resemble coarse sand.
 Add the egg and the extra yolk and pulse until dough is formed.
-Remove the all the dough and form a ball, place it in covered bowl and chill for t least 30 min.
+Remove the all the dough and form a ball, and then place it in covered bowl and chill for at least 30 minutes.

 1 lb Red and Black Plums (about 6)